mattbobea/mattbobea/README.md

 - 👋 Hi, I’m Matt
-- 👀 I’m interested in Data Analysis
+- 👀 I’m interested in data analysis
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on Research
+- 💞️ I’m looking to collaborate on research
 - 📫 How to reach me ... email

 <!---